Otan Ayegbaju: Cloud cover

+Rainfall

 A day that has at least 0.04 inches of liquid or liquid-equivalent precipitation is considered to be wet.
 In Otan-Ayegbaju, the likelihood of rainy days varies wildly throughout the year.

 In the 6.3-month-long wetter season, which runs from 14 April to 23 October, there is a larger than 43% chance that any given day would be rainy.
 September has an average of 25.0 days with at least 0.04 inches of precipitation, making it the month with the most rainy days in Otan-Ayegbaju.

 Between 23 October and 14 April, or 5.7 months, is the dry season.
 December has an average of 0.7 days with at least 0.04 inches of precipitation, making it the month with the fewest wet days in Otan-Ayegbaju.

 With an average of 25.0 days, September is the month in Otan-Ayegbaju with the most rainy days.
 According to this classification, rain alone has a peak probability of 85% on 21 September and is the most frequent type of precipitation over the entire year.